pojome/activity-log/readme.txt

 * Tweak!
 Change all methods to non-static.
 * Tweak!
 Some improved coding standards and PHPDoc.
 * Tweak!
 Split `AAL_Hooks` class to multiple classes.
+* New!
+Added translate: Armenia (hy_AM) - Thanks to Hayk Jomardyan.

 = 2.0.4 =
 * Tweak!
 Don't allowed to access in direct files.